asfandalidal/MUET-Calculators/README.md

 # MUET Calculators App

-The MUET Calculators app is a convenient tool designed for students, faculty, and anyone associated with Mehran University of Engineering and Technology (MUET) SIndh Pakistan.
+The MUET Calculators app is a convenient tool designed for students, faculty, and anyone associated with Mehran University of Engineering and Technology (MUET) Sindh Pakistan.
 This app offers a range of calculators tailored specifically to the needs of MUET's academic community.

 ## Features